Ugocode/Salary_Prediction_Project/README.md

 # Salary_Prediction_Project
 Prediction of salaries of a workers based on some information about their profile

+Major Project to predict the salaries of workers in diffrent fields of work.

 # File Guide

 Salary Prediction Model.ipynb : Where the data was preprocessed and the model created